VivianOliveres/grpc-scala-test/README.md

 For instance, if client send 15, then server should respond 3 and then 5 (because 3x5=15 and 3 and 5 are prime numbers).

+## Average computing scenario

+In this streaming client use case, client send multiple messages (containing a long value) and then server respond with the average of all numbers received.

+For instance, if client send 1, 2 and 3, then server should respond 2.0.